Efficient ELISA testing solutions for reliable results.

 ZEUS ELISA™ Parvovirus B19 Test Systems provide a flexible, efficient means for qualitative detection of IgG and IgM class antibodies to human parvovirus B19 in human serum or plasma

-- Seamless integration with virtually all other assays in the ZEUS ELISA menu, using common reagents and a universal protocol to achieve the most efficient automation workflow
+- Seamless integration with virtually all other assays in the ZEUS ELISA menu, using common reagents and a universal protocol to achieve the most efficient workflow

 - Universal assay protocol features more flexible incubation times than other currently available ELISA methods and allows for minimal training time and faster adoption in your laboratory

 Together, the results of these assays may be used to determine the overall serological status of a woman of childbearing age when there is suspicion of exposure to human parvovirus B19.
 Results should be considered presumptive for risk of fetal infection of human parvovirus B19.
 ZEUS ELISA™ Parvovirus B19 Test Systems can also be used to aid in the diagnosis of fifth disease.